Heading to Milwaukee for a weekend getaway, a conference, or to visit friends or family?

 Location: Historic Third Ward neighborhood

 The Kimpton Journeyman Hotel is one of Milwaukee’s best hotels.
-This boutique hotel, located in Milwaukee’s historic Third Ward district, offers a warm and comfortable atmosphere.
+This boutique hotel in Milwaukee’s historic Third Ward district offers a warm and comfortable atmosphere.
 Entering the lobby, you’ll be greeted with the warmth and rustic smell of a roaring fire.

 You’ll find all the luxury of the Kimpton brand, from excellent service to plush beds and designer toiletries.
 All the rooms feature art pieces by local artists that are guaranteed to spark a conversation.